SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Cassandra_Cleaner.md

 ## About this tool

-This tool can be used to remove data from the Cassandra *timetrace* table for a specific time range.
-This can be useful in case you urgently need to reclaim disk space on a DMA using a Cassandra local database, and you do not want to wait for the TTL of the timetrace data (which is by default set to 1 year) to expire.
+This tool can be used to remove data from the Cassandra *timetrace* or *infotrace* table for a specific time range.
+This can be useful in case you urgently need to reclaim disk space on a DMA using a Cassandra local database, and you do not want to wait for the TTL of the timetrace or infotrace data (which is by default set to 1 year) to expire.

 Do not use this tool unless you have no other option, as DataMiner functionality related to **alarm monitoring with time ranges will no longer work for the deleted time range**.
 For more information, refer to the FAQ section below.
 Note that you also need advanced knowledge of Cassandra in order to use this tool.